mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/config-edgelb-for-k8s/index.md

     dcos security org groups add_user superusers edge-lb-principal
     ```

-1. Create a customized configuration JSON file to install Edge-LB with its service account.

-    For example, create a text file named `edge-lb-options.json` and add the following configuration settings to it:
+1. Create a customized configuration JSON file to install Edge-LB with its service account by creating a text file named `edge-lb-options.json` and add the following configuration settings to it:

     ```json
     {